Top Six Questions to Ask When Interviewing a Potential Texas Nanny or Babysitter

 Finding a nanny or babysitter for your child can be tough.
 You’re putting your trust in a stranger to ensure they keep your child healthy and safe while you’re away.
-Make sure to ask these important questions when interviewing potential candidates.
+Make sure to ask these important questions provided by our Texas daycare injury lawyer when interviewing potential candidates.

 Can you list your top 3 qualities and why they’re important in being a babysitter or nanny?